mantidproject/mantid/docs/source/concepts/InstrumentDefinitionFile.rst

    converting to MD.
 -  "offset-phi".
 Effective boolean for turning on/off Phi offsets by PI.
    Set to Always to apply.
+-  "HiddenInInstrumentView".
+Set to "True" if the component should NOT be rendered in the instrument view, for example if the component is infinite.

 The value of the parameter is in the above example specified using a log-file as specified with the element <logfile>.
 The required attribute of <logfile> is